marekdedic/Pertotman/README.md

 Pertotman
 =========
 A clone of Pacman done with SDL-OpenGL, includes 3 difficulties, dynamic texture and level loading and savegames.
-Default texture uses heads of teachers at Gymnázium Boeny Nìmcové, Hradec Králové, Czech Republic.
+Default texture uses heads of teachers at GymnÃ¡zium BoÅ¾eny NÄ›mcovÃ©, Hradec KrÃ¡lovÃ©, Czech Republic.